 For the smallest travelers, this travel bassinet from trusted brand Munchkin folds up easily and gives you a place to safely put your infant down either during a picnic, at the beach, or in a hotel room while you unpack.
 At less than 3 pounds, with mesh sides, you’ll know you always have a clean, safe space for your littlest one to nap.

-Toddler Bowls and Spoons
+66. Toddler Bowls and Spoons

 Don’t forget unbreakable bowls and spoons for your toddler!
 You’ll need them for breakfasts and lunches.
 We love these spoons that alert you if something is too hot.

 A good sippy cup keeps little travelers hydrated, and your back seat dry.
-This Munchkin Sippy Cup with handle has worked well for both of our kids.
+This Munchkin Sippy Cup with a handle has worked well for both of our kids.
 These have survived many car trips and many hours of daycare!

 One of our daughters got really attached to her Wubbanub Pacifier- which meant every time she dropped it she’d scream, and I’d be reaching back around to get it for her.
 Thankfully, we wised up and got a pacifier clip!
-This Pacifier Clip has the added bonus of teething beads!
-BPA-free, food-grade silicone of course.

-Don’t Forget your Personal Items!
+Road Trip Necessities: Don’t Forget Your Personal Items!

-Wallet or Purse
+69. Wallet or Purse

 Take out anything you won’t need on your trip- library cards, etc. That way if you lose it, you will have fewer items to replace.
 It’s a good idea to keep a backup copy of credit card numbers and the 800 number to call if the card is lost.
 This can sometimes be done through the bank app if you have it on your phone.